ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 flight.
-This bound is always in place, and dominates when all other considerations have been satisfied: the flow is not in loss recovery, does not need to probe BBR.min_rtt, and has accumulated confidence in its model parameters by receiving enough ACKs to gradually grow the current cwnd to meet the BBR.max_inflight.
+This bound is always in place, and dominates when all other considerations have been satisfied: the flow is not in loss recovery, does not need to probe BBR.min_rtt, and has accumulated confidence in its model parameters by receiving enough ACKs to gradually grow the current C.cwnd to meet the BBR.max_inflight.

 On each ACK, BBR calculates the BBR.max_inflight in BBRUpdateMaxInflight()